 Stress, depression or anxiety and musculoskeletal disorders accounted for the majority of days lost due to work-related ill health.
 On average each person suffering took 23.8 days for stress, depression or anxiety. ’ UK Health and Safety Executive (2017)

 The Rock Clinic has developed contracts with a number of local employers to offer brief, focal therapy.
 This is a confidential service and although paid for by the employer, no details of presenting issues or final outcome are passed on.
-For further enquiries please contact Reception and mention in the initial interview that you may be eligible for funded services.

 If you have health insurance please mention this to Reception or at the initial interview and you will then be allocated to a therapist who is approved by your provider.

 To find out more, please contact us or go online to book an initial interview.
 Following this we will then arrange ongoing sessions with your therapist.

 For further information about the benefits of workplace counselling please see click: Occupational Health and Wellbeing